Ahket-net/docs/MD/Legal Framework.md

 ## Claim's Boilerplate Clauses

 Every Claim Template is advised to have its "boilerplate clause".
-We consider two cases here: Attestation Document and Conatract, and we suggest the boilerplate clause that must be part of the CT's `FormalText`.
+We consider two cases here: Attestation Document and Contract, and we suggest the boilerplate clause that must be part of the CT's `FormalText`.

 ### Case 1: Attestation Document